MicrosoftDocs/visualfsharpdocs/docs/conceptual/fsharpvalue.precomputetuplepropertyinfo-method-[fsharp].md

 The index of the tuple element to describe.

-**The description of the tuple element as a T:System.Reflection.PropertyInfo object and an optional type and index if the tuple is big.**
+## Return Value

-## Remarks
+The description of the tuple element as a T:System.Reflection.PropertyInfo object and an optional type and index if the tuple is big.

 ## Platforms
 Windows 8, Windows 7, Windows Server 2012, Windows Server 2008 R2

 ## Version Information
 **F# Core Library Versions**

 Supported in: 2.0, 4.0, Portable

 ## See Also
 [Reflection.FSharpValue Class &#40;F&#35;&#41;](Reflection.FSharpValue-Class-%5BFSharp%5D.md)

 [Microsoft.FSharp.Reflection Namespace &#40;F&#35;&#41;](Microsoft.FSharp.Reflection-Namespace-%5BFSharp%5D.md)